Italy's Conte to unveil cabinet list by Wednesday - Journal du Cameroun

-Italy’s premier-designate Giuseppe Conte said Sunday he intended to present his new coalition cabinet by Wednesday at the latest, as he races to resolve the political crisis in the eurozone’s third largest economy.
+Italy’s premier-designate Giuseppe Conte said Sunday he would present his new coalition cabinet by midweek at the latest, as he races to resolve the political crisis in the eurozone’s third largest economy.

 “At the start of next week — not Monday, but Tuesday or Wednesday at the latest — we need to be able to finish” negotiations between the anti-establishment Five Star Movement and the centre-left Democratic Party, he said.